realslimshanky/100-days-of-code/log.md

 **Today's Progress**: Problems on HackerRank

 **Thoughts:** Went through some of the problems displayed under Python domain and strings category and solved some of them.
-It's difficult to optimize a python algorith for given time constraints and I'm planning to strech out and raise some skill level with C++.
+It's difficult to optimize a python algorithm for given time constraints and I'm planning to strech out and raise some skill level with C++.

 **Link:**
 [HackerRank Python Domain String Category](https://www.hackerrank.com/domains/python/py-strings)